mac-lawson/mac-lawson/README.md

 I work on security research projects.
 Most of my projects are going to be put on my website located <a href="https://maclawson.vercel.app/">here</a>

-Currently, I am doing a lot of work with secure [web development enviorments](https://github.com/mac-lawson/CodeHS-Vuln).
+Currently, I am doing a lot of work with [the Rust programming language](https://github.com/mac-lawson/web).
 <!-- <a href="https://github.com/mac-lawson/m">here</a>
  -->

-- Contact Me: **mlawson07@tutanota.com**
+- Contact Me: **mlawson07@protonmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">